Teacher’s Guide to Don’t Keep Them in Doubt (2027 Edition)

 In spite of Hine’s remarkable contribution to American history and to the welfare of children, he was not honored in his lifetime, and he died poor.
 I also find it very interesting that, after his death, the Museum of Modern Art did not accept his photo collection, but the George Eastman Museum did.

 If you start digging on the history of some of the people and buildings which appear in some of Lewis Hines’ photographs, you really can find some very interesting stuff.
 For instance, the photograph on page 15 shows some young boys working in the Elk Cotton Mills.
-The Elk Cotton Mills building is still standing.
+The Elk Cotton Mills building was still standing, at least as of 2017.
 Click here to read more about it.

 The story about Kaiser Wilhelm’s ashtray has made its way into many national articles.
 Click here for a story on CBS Sportsline about it.